Updated: May 2008

 Rotunda Concert Rooms, Dublin in the 19th Century.

 On the death of his father early in January 1823, Balfe left Dublin for London where he took music lessons with Charles Horn (1786-1849) and Horn's father "Carl Frederick Horn (1762-1830).
 During this time he also participated in selected concerts as a soloist on the violin.
-His first concert was on March 1823, at Drury Lane when he performed a concerto for violin.
+His first concert was in 1823, at Drury Lane when he performed a concerto for violin.

 Shortly thereafter, Balfe, joined the orchestra at the Drury Lane Theatre, which was then under the direction of fellow Irishman Tom Cooke (1782- 1848).